funpopgen/CaVEMaN/index.md

     make
     make install

-Then, edit the second line of the makefile in the CaVEMaN folder to give it the full path to the gsl folder you created, i.e.

-**GSL = /path/to/gsl**

 ### Building the software

 Now to compile, run the commands from the relevant cell in the table (which depend on which compiler you downloaded and whether the gsl was pre-installed).